Flight-Lab/View-Assist/View Assist Community Extras/VAX Volume Control/readme.md

 The media player entity we want to use will be created by the Music Assistant integration and will be called `media_player.lenovostarview_(last 3 digits of device ip)_audio`
 ex. `media_player.lenovostarview_180_audio`
 This media player has volume controls separate from the android device volume controls, just like the Snapcast media player.
-Setting the AirTunes Audio Latency to 0(ms) in step \#3 allows for more responsive feeling TTS.
+Setting the AirTunes Audio Latency to 0(ms) in step \#3 allows for a more responsive feeling TTS.

 </details>
 <details>